Christian Yelich Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 12th in the league with a collective 8.8 strikeouts per nine innings.
+- The Pirates have a 4.34 team ERA that ranks 17th across all league pitching staffs.

-- The Pirates have a 4.32 team ERA that ranks 17th among all league pitching staffs.
+- The Pirates allow the third-fewest home runs in baseball (70 total, one per game).

-- The Pirates give up the second-fewest home runs in baseball (68 total, one per game).
+- Ortiz makes the start for the Pirates, his seventh of the season.
+He is 1-3 with a 4.64 ERA and 20 strikeouts in 33 2/3 innings pitched.

-- Keller gets the start for the Pirates, his 15th of the season.
-He is 8-2 with a 3.41 ERA and 101 strikeouts through 87 2/3 innings pitched.
+- The right-hander last pitched on Wednesday against the Chicago Cubs, when he went 5 1/3 innings, allowing four earned runs while giving up six hits.

-- In his most recent outing on Sunday against the New York Mets, the righty tossed seven innings, giving up one earned run while surrendering two hits.
+- In seven games this season, the 24-year-old has a 4.64 ERA and 5.5 strikeouts per nine innings, while allowing a batting average of .308 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.